How Big of a Horse Do I Need? (Choosing the Correct Size of Horse)

-Beginner riders and first time buyers often ask how large a horse they need.
+Beginner riders and first-time buyers often ask how large of a horse they need.
 Heavier riders may question whether they should ride at all.

 The 20% Rule

-When researching a horse's carrying capacity, the first thing you are likely to come across is the 20% rule.
+When researching a horse's carrying capacity, the first thing you are likely to come across is the 20% rule, which states the following:

 This rule works well as a starting point, but there are also some additional rules that should be considered.